A Note on Benchmarking

 -

-You’ll want to run MoonRay either in “auto” or “vector” mode, to take advantage of all the CPU lanes for free.
-MoonRay defaults to “auto” mode, which first attempts to run vector mode, and then falls back to scalar mode if there’s an unsupported feature for vector mode in the scene.
+You’ll want to run MoonRay either in “auto” or “xpu” mode, to take advantage of a GPU and all the CPU lanes.
+MoonRay defaults to “auto” mode, which first attempts to run xpu mode, and then falls back to vector mode if there’s an unsupported feature for xpu mode in the scene.
+Auto mode may also fall back to vector mode if the GPU cannot be initialized or if the GPU has insufficient memory for the scene.
+Auto mode will always fall back to scalar mode if there’s an unsupported feature for vector mode in the scene (as xpu mode is a superset of vector mode.)

 -